Sign up to our Newsletter

 • Refuting alleged errors

-• Looking for conflicts of interest in the jury that could lead to impartial judgement
+• Looking for conflicts of interest in the jury that could lead to impartial judgment

 • Changing or correcting the case law applied to trials